ikhsan-muhammad/ikhsan-muhammad.github.io/index.md

 I am a detail-oriented Data Analyst with a strong focus on Exploratory Data Analysis (EDA) and data visualization.
 Proficient in Python (Pandas, NumPy) and SQL for data manipulation, I excel at uncovering insights from complex datasets.
-I create clear, impactful visuals using Matplotlib, Seaborn, and Power BI to communicate findings effectively to stakeholders across all levels.
+I create clear, impactful visuals using Matplotlib, Seaborn, and Tableau to communicate findings effectively to stakeholders across all levels.

 With a keen eye for identifying patterns and trends, I collaborate well in team environments to deliver data-driven solutions that drive business success.
 Passionate about turning raw data into actionable insights, I am eager to contribute my skills to dynamic projects.<br>